 About Cortalix

-Cortalix is a VHH nanobody company specializing in the discovery and engineering of single-domain antibodies (VHH Nanobodies).
-We combine two complementary platforms, synthetic libraries and immune libraries, to deliver flexible, high-performance VHH nanobody discovery tailored to your application.
-Our mission is to accelerate nanobody innovation by offering smart, modular discovery routes supported by a full suite of engineering services.
+Cortalix is a VHH antibody company specializing in the discovery and engineering of single-domain antibodies (VHH or nanobodies), built on a single clinical-ready foundation: our proprietary FC8TM scaffold framework.
+Our primary discovery engine combines ribosomal display and phage display within FC8TM, complemented by immune libraries for the most complex or conformational targets.
+Our mission is to accelerate VHH antibody innovation by offering smart, modular discovery routes supported by a full suite of engineering services.
 Whether you’re developing a diagnostic tool or a therapeutic candidate, Cortalix delivers the insight and tools to move fast and go deep.

 Our Technology Philosophy

-By combining the best of both, we maximize success across diverse targets — from simple proteins to complex, conformational antigens.
+By combining the best of both, on a single humanized, clinical-ready scaffold, we maximize success across diverse targets, from simple proteins to complex, conformational antigens.

 What Sets Us Apart